Web App

 API.

-It is worth noting that while this API is being shipped on Chromium-based browsers, there is still some discussion around its security and privacy concerns.
+It is worth noting that while this API is being shipped on Chromium-based browsers, there is still some discussion(opens in a new tab or window) around its security and privacy concerns.
 More specifically, whether this API could be used to trick users into unknowingly handing out their browsing history or information from other origins.
 One such theoretical attack is to trick users into doing a double click, but open the eyedropper at the first click and swap a cross-origin pixel (for example, an image showing your Facebook login status) under the cursor so that it can gain access to such information from the color being picked.
-There hasn't been enough consensus on whether existing mitigations or any mitigation other than requiring cross-origin isolation would be able to prevent leaking user information.
+There hasn't been enough consensus on whether existing mitigations or any mitigation other than requiring cross-origin isolation(opens in a new tab or window) would be able to prevent leaking user information.

 How we got here